trinodb/trino/README.md

 ## Development

-See [DEVELOPMENT](DEVELOPMENT.md) for information about code style, development process, and guidelines.
+See [DEVELOPMENT](.github/DEVELOPMENT.md) for information about code style, development process, and guidelines.

-See [CONTRIBUTING](CONTRIBUTING.md) for contribution requirements.
+See [CONTRIBUTING](.github/CONTRIBUTING.md) for contribution requirements.

+## Security

+See the project [security policy](.github/SECURITY.md) for information about reporting vulnerabilities.

 ## Build requirements